-Initially used as the residential mansion home of architect Carlos Arturo Tapias, it opened its doors to guests in 1928 — with unnerving consequences.
 Just beyond its walls, where the falls cascade down the foggy mountains, many have leaped to their deaths — either out of despair or inspired by indigenous lore.

 Nearly 100 years later, visitors and tourists from around the world still frequent the former hotel.
 The myths, mishaps, and supposed supernatural incidents that occurred there will likely continue to lure visitors for years to come.

 How The Mansion Of Tequendama Falls Became Haunted

 Tequendama, the name of the falls near Hotel del Salto, translates to “he who precipitated downward” in the indigenous Chibcha language of the Muisca people.